russelsantos19/100-days-of-code/r1-log.md

 ### R1D76
 I code little and revised my code based on my mentor told me.
 I clean the code and remove unnecessary data.
 And fix the design and remove some elements.
 A little bit busy.

+### R1D77
+I made another update to the code and clean it and then I made a pull request.